wifisensing/PicoScenes-Manual/source/scenarios.rst

 .. warning:: It is essential to comply with the RF spectrum regulations of your country/location.
 PicoScenes platform is a research-purpose software.
 You are responsible for ensuring compliance with all applicable laws.

 In previous two sections :ref:`sdr_rx` and :ref:`sdr_tx`, all Tx/Rx parameters were compatible with the official Wi-Fi *numerology*, ensuring interoperability between SDR devices and commercial off-the-shelf (COTS) NICs.
-This allows users to transmit frames with SDR and measure CSI with COTS NICs, or vice versa.
+This allows users to transmit frames with SDR and measure CSI with COTS NICs, or vice versa, see :ref:`interoperability` for details.
 To maintain this interoperability, we use the ``--preset`` option to specify various low-level parameters for SDR.
 In this section, we will demonstrate several commonly used non-standard cases and explain some key parameters.

 Changing Baseband Bandwidth (Sampling Rate) with NI USRP B2x0 Series
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++